-Based on reported use of this NWP during the period of March 19, 2012 to December 27, 2016, the Norfolk District estimates that this NWP will be used approximately 4 times per year in Virginia, resulting in no permanent loss of waters of the United States because this NWP does not authorize the discharge of dredged or fill material.
-However, this NWP resulted in the construction of approximately 0.04 acres of structures per year within waters of the United States.
-The reported use includes preconstruction notifications submitted to the Norfolk District, as required by the terms and conditions of the NWP as well as regional conditions imposed by division engineers.
+Based on reported use of this NWP during the period of March 19, 2012 to December 27, 2016, the Norfolk District estimates that this NWP will be used approximately 0 times per year in Virginia, resulting in impacts to approximately 0 acres of waters of the United States.
+The reported use includes pre-construction notifications submitted to the Norfolk District, as required by the terms and conditions of the NWP as well as regional conditions imposed by division engineers.
+The reported use also includes voluntary notifications submitted to the Norfolk District where the applicants request written verification in cases when pre-construction notification is not required.